 When you are released, you have a Special Enrollment Period (SEP) to join a Part D plan or a Medicare Advantage Plan.
-Your SEP lasts two months, starting the month before you are released.
-For example, if you are scheduled for release April 1, your SEP is March 1 through April 30.
+Your SEP begins as early as the month before your release and lasts up to two months after you are released.
+For example, if you are scheduled for release April 1, your SEP is March 1 through May 31.
 You should choose a plan that works best for your drug and health care needs.
 You must inform the plan you choose of your address so they can confirm you are in their coverage area and eligible to enroll in that plan.

 If you need help finding Medicare Advantage or Part D plans, use Medicare’s Plan Finder tool.